Respiratory Syncytial Virus (RSV) prevention programs

 Pharmacy administration

-Following regulatory amendments made under the Pharmacy Act, pharmacy professionals are now authorized to administer the RSV vaccine.
+Following regulatory amendments made under the Pharmacy Act, pharmacy professionals are now authorized to administer the RSV vaccine, however pharmacists do not have direct access to the publicly funded RSV vaccine supply.

 Co-administration

 The RSV vaccine can be co-administered with both seasonal and non-seasonal vaccines.
-Co-administration is encouraged to help mitigate the impacts of the respiratory season.
+Co-administration is encouraged to help mitigate the impacts of the respiratory illness season.

 Resources

-These guidance documents are for health care providers.
+These guidance documents are for health-care providers.
 They contain important information and recommendations for the RSV prevention programs.

 Document title | Description |